lloda/guile-ffi-cblas/README.md

 In principle, for the last two bindings, you don't need to care whether your array is row-major or column-major or what the strides are.
-The bindings will extract the required stride arguments from the array descriptors.
+The bindings will extract the required strides from the array arguments.
 However, since **CBLAS** doesn't support arbitrary strides (e.g. it only supports a column stride for matrix arguments, assuming column-major order), some array arguments will cause the typed binding to fail, or result in extra copies with the